How To Sharpen Lawn Mower Blades: 4 Tips & Tricks

 Sharpening with a hand file

 Manual sharpening requires physical effort and time, although it doesn’t mean it is not a rewarding process.
 You can start by tightening the blade in the clamp and sharpening the cutting edge with a hand file while matching the existing angle of the blade.
 File until the blade is sharp or until all the rounding of the blade—created by hitting hard objects during mowing, such as stone, concrete, or wood—disappears.
-Mower blades are made of high-quality steel that can be easily processed with a file so that you can sharpen it with less than 50 strokes with a file about 10 inches long.
+Mower blades are made of high-quality steel that can be easily processed with a file so that you can sharpen it with less than 50 strokes and a file about 10 inches long.

 Sharpening with a bench grinder